AvizNetworks/opbnos-api/docs/boot.md

 b'{"BootInfo": {"Next": "OPBNOS-master.192-dirty-20230831.072719", "Available": "OPBNOS-master.192-dirty-20230831.072719", "Current": "OPBNOS-master.192-dirty-20230831.072719"}}'
 ```

-<p> The below table has a list of attributes that pertain to this particular API:
+<p> The below table has a list of attributes that pertain to this particular API:</p>
 <table>
  <tbody>
   <thead>